arbitrary-precision/ws/README.md

 All the development is supposed to be done on a Linux-based OS.
 Docker is used for building and testing the changes.
+CMakeLists.txt builds binaries for the respective "test-*" targets in Makefile.
+Makefile provides convenient interface for docker + cmake calls.

 ## Prerequisites